apporoad/dson.js/README.md

 # dson.js
 declarative operation encapsulation for json
+DSL for json

+## 功能
+1.

 ## just to it
 ```bash